Kizoky/Mr_SmileyII/README.txt

 |________________________________________________________|
 Building the pk3:

+Windows:
 After you downloaded the zip, don't forget to extract the folder, then run the BUILD.bat file in order to build the Mr_SmileyII.pk3 file
 The pk3 file will be placed where you ran the BUILD.bat file in the first place ie.: "C:\Users\Administrator\Desktop\Mr_SmileyII\Mr_SmileyII.pk3"

+Linux:
+Same as for Windows, but instead of build.bat, run the "build" file which will build the PK3 for you
 _________________________________________________________________
 Without building the pk3: